Samuel-2626/ds-algo-js/DSA-what-and-why.md

 Data structure and algorithm go hand in hand.
 We use a data structure to store data, and use algorithms to manipulate that data.

-DS & Alfo help you become a better programmer in general.
+DS & Algo help you become a better programmer in general.

 ## Why learn DS & Algo